 A Sermon on Ephesians 1:19-23

 Can a Christian ever err by focusing on the future glory too much?
-Is it possible to spend so much energy looking to the future that we underestimate the present power of Christ?
-These questions are suggested in this powerful sermon by Dr. Martyn Lloyd-Jones.
+Is it possible to spend so much energy looking to the future that they underestimate the present power of Christ?
+In this sermon on Ephesians 1:19–23 titled “The Final Consummation,” Dr. Martyn Lloyd-Jones focuses on these questions.
 Some evangelical Christians are capable of forgetting the current rule of Christ.
-Forgetting that the Son of God is at the right hand of God, in honor and authority, can cause our hearts to become anxious about our present conditions.
-We forget that God the Father has already handed over all authority over the entire cosmos and he is unfolding history.
-We must balance our anticipation of Christ’s visible rule with his current invisible reign.
-There is great assurance for the church, as well, when we contemplate Christ’s current rule over the cosmos.
-We are reminded that the Father gave over all things to Christ for the church.
+Forgetting that the Son of God is at the right hand of God, in honor and authority, can cause hearts to become anxious about their present conditions.
+The Christian can forget that God the Father has already handed over all authority over the entire cosmos and He is unfolding history.
+One must balance their anticipation of Christ’s visible rule with His current invisible reign.
+There also is great assurance for the church when one contemplates Christ’s current rule over the cosmos.
+They are reminded that the Father gave over all things to Christ for the church.
 Therefore, what is true of Christ now is true of His church now.
-There is no need to vie for a position of honor, the church has that through our union with Christ.
-Listen as Lloyd-Jones brings together many important themes of Christian doctrine in order to encourage the saints.
+There is no need to vie for a position of honor; the church has that through its union with Christ.
+Listen as Dr. Lloyd-Jones brings together many important themes of Christian doctrine in order to encourage the saints.